-All-day classes: An all-day class is one that offers extended hours, usually both in the morning and late afternoon, during which the children remain in their Montessori environment, working under the guidance of one or two overlapping AMI trained teachers.
-Consultations for all-day classes will consist of a full-day visit per classroom (scheduled as two classrooms) including individual conferences with each teacher and a joint meeting with both teachers.
+All-day classes: An all-day class is one that offers extended hours, both in the morning and late afternoon, during which the children remain in their Montessori environment, working under the guidance of two overlapping AMI trained teachers.
+Consultations for all-day classes consist of a full-day visit per classroom including individual conferences with each teacher and a joint meeting with both teachers.

 Extended day: It is recommended that all three and four year old children who remain at school throughout the afternoon be included in the afternoon work period when they are not napping.

-It is important to complete the forms with accurate information for the coming year (please note, the number of classes is very important).
-If you are requesting any special events such as a board meeting, parent talk, or staff workshop, that should be included on this form also.
+It is important to complete the forms with accurate information for the coming year.
+Please note: the number of classes is very important.
+If you are requesting any special events such as a parent talk or staff workshop, that should be included on this form also.

 Contact continues throughout the summer and fall to schedule visits as consultants determine their availability.
 The following are taken into consideration when developing the overall schedule: